 Luke Hartline, a 2024 MBA candidate, was among the first students to sign up for the Student-Managed Investment Fund and serves as chair of the group’s investment committee.
 Before studying at Carey, Hartline worked in the pharmaceutical industry but decided to pivot to finance.
 He says the Student-Managed Investment Fund helped build his finance acumen.
 He will be joining DC Advisory Investment Bank after graduation in May.

 As Hartline explains, students join research teams that evaluate stock and funds covering a variety of business sectors.
 They look to diversify investments following the Treynor-Black model, which is a technique for determining the optimal mix of assets.
-The model focuses on maximizing the portfolio’s Sharpe ratio, which compares the return of an investment with its risk.
-The students also discuss environmental, social, and governance principles, know collectively as ESG, and other factors in making recommendations.
+The model focuses on maximizing the portfolio’s Sharpe ratio, which compares the return on an investment with its risk.
+The students also discuss environmental, social, and governance principles, known collectively as ESG, and other factors in making recommendations.
 A student risk team further evaluates the decision-making process.